-This year-long, beginning-level class, designed for students with at least one year of woodwind, brass, and/ or percussion ensemble experience, promotes the enjoyment and appreciation of music through performance of high-quality wind and percussion literature.
-Rehearsals focus on the development of critical listening skills, instrumental and ensemble technique and skills, expanded music literacy, and aesthetic awareness culminating in periodic public performances.
+This year-long, beginning-level class, designed for students with at least one year of ensemble experience, promotes the enjoyment and appreciation of music through performance of high-quality literature.
+Rehearsals focus on development of critical listening skills, instrumental and ensemble technique and skills, expanded music literacy, and aesthetic awareness culminating in periodic public performances.

-This year-long, formative class, designed for students ready to build on skills and knowledge previously acquired in a middle or high school instrumental ensemble, promotes the enjoyment and appreciation of music through performance of high-quality, intermediate-level wind and percussion literature.
-Rehearsals focus on development of critical listening/ aural skills, individual musicianship, instrumental technique, refinement of ensemble skills, and aesthetic engagement culminating in periodic public performances.
+This year-long, formative class, designed to build on skills and knowledge previously acquired in an instrumental ensemble, promotes the enjoyment and appreciation of music through performance of high-quality, intermediate-level literature.
+Rehearsals focus on development of critical listening/aural skills, individual musicianship, instrumental technique, refinement of ensemble skills, and aesthetic engagement culminating in periodic public performances.